Pong420/rc-field-form-wrapper/README.md

 ## Install

+if you are using `Ant Design`, just replace src/form/form.ts, by `src/form/form.antd.ts`. if not, remove `src/form/form.antd.ts`.

-Copy the files in `src/form` to your project
+then copy the files in `src/form` to your project.

 ## Usage